Skip to content

 memo.png

-The problem is that the multiplication table contains some very simple operations (like multiplying by 0, 1 or 10), but also some more difficult to remember (7 * 8)
+The problem is that the multiplication table contains some very simple operations (like multiplying by 0, 1 or 10), but also some more difficult to remember (like 7 * 8)

 Let's take a look:

-Of course, we can argue whether some operation is "simple", "very simple", "normal" or "difficult", but let's stick to the above definition for a while.
-In this case we can see, that there's more green than red in the table - "simple" and "very simple" questions are majority, "difficult" - are minority.
+Of course, we can argue whether some operation is "simple", "very simple", "normal" or "difficult", but let's stick to the definition from the table above.
+We can see that there's more green than red in the table - "simple" and "very simple" questions are majority, "difficult" - are minority.

-But there's no point in asking lots of simple questions.
-If we want kids to learn, the app should ask focus difficult operations, and only sometimes ask about the simple ones.
+But if we want kids to learn, the app should focus on the difficult operations, and reduce question about the simple ones.

 This is where the biased random algorithm might be used.
 We could assign higher biases to "difficult" questions, making them more likely to be chosen, and lower biases to the "simple" and "very simple" to make them less probable to be chosen.